harryreyesnieva/harryreyesnieva.github.io/presentations.md

 nav_order: 5
 ---
 # Abstracts, Poster Presentations and Exhibits Presented at Professional Meetings
-*Works resulting in publication are not included below.*
+*Works resulting in publication are not included below unless special recognition was received.*

 **Regional**